soc/soc.me/_lessons-learned/collections.md

 It's likely that Scala won't be the language that will be able to make step toward a more consistent, general design.

+-> Closable, hard to figure out when a resource can be closed/discarded (there was a blog post arguing for the wrong direction ...
+Eric Meyer?)

+-> strymonas, slick, doobie, f2s, monix, akka-streams, quill